 Two other airfoil sections that you might encounter are under-cambered and flat...

 An under-cambered wing has its lower surface closely following the curve of the upper surface.
 Such airfoils are very efficient and create little drag.

-These 'shock fliers' are a good example of planes that usually feature a completely flat airfoil.
+These 'shock fliers', or 'shockies', are a good example of planes that usually feature a completely flat airfoil.
 You almost certainly won't see a flat airfoil section on an rc trainer airplane though.